lehnqt/ToQ/README.md

 # TenOpt
-A matlab package for optimal quantum control with tensor networks.
+A package for optimal quantum control with tensor networks.